-The Sunset Trail is the longest trail in Hot Springs National Park at nearly 10-miles one way or 15-17 miles if you decide to do one of the loops.
-If you want to hike this trail it is typically broken up within three other Hot Springs hiking trails the West Mountain (2.8 miles), Sugarloaf Mountain (2.6 miles), and Stonebridge Road trails (3.8 miles).
+The Sunset Trail is the longest trail in Hot Springs National Park at nearly 10 miles one way or 15-17 miles if you decide to do one of the loops.
+If you want to hike this trail it is typically broken up into three other Hot Springs hiking trails West Mountain (2.8 miles), Sugarloaf Mountain (2.6 miles), and Stonebridge Road trails (3.8 miles).
 In addition, you can combine it with the Hot Springs Mountain trails, North Mountain trails, and West Mountain trails for the 15-17 mile loop. // MAP OF TRAILS

 Other popular outdoor activities to enjoy in Hot Springs National Park are camping at Gulpha Gorge, bicycling, photography of animals, and birding.
 There is even a list of birds that can be found in Hot Springs National Park depending on the season.